PeterBiber/cycloids/cran-comments.md

-## Title fixed

-The title field in the DESCRIPTION file contains nom information beyond the mere package name

-## Non-ASCII characters fixed
+## cycloids-package.Rd fixed

-Kurt Hornik made me aware of non-ASCII characters in some comments (email, 2023-04-26).
-This issue was fixed by

-* transliterating all non-ASCII characters, and
-* adding the entry `Encoding: UTF-8` to the DESCRIPTION file
+The file *cycloids-package.Rd* contained a table with package metadata that partly disagreed with the entries in DESCRIPTION.
+As suggested by Kurt Hornik (email, 2023-08-19) this unnecessary table was removed.

 ## R CMD check results